-Students often treat critique as something that happens after a draft is mostly finished.
+Students often treat critique as something that happens after a draft is mostly finished: a late-stage polish rather than a genuine test of an idea.
 This exercise moves critique earlier.
-The AI becomes a machine for producing objections on demand — and the students’ job is to decide which ones are generic noise and which ones expose a real weakness in the argument.
+AI becomes a ready source of objections, and the students’ job is to decide which ones are generic noise and which ones expose a real weakness in the argument.

 Ask students to bring a working thesis paragraph, interpretive claim, or partial draft.
 They paste that argument into an AI tool and ask it to produce the three strongest objections it can imagine.

-Then the real work begins.
-Students annotate the objections and sort them into three buckets:
+Students then annotate the objections and sort them into three buckets:

-That sorting process is the assignment.
-It makes students articulate why an objection fails instead of merely feeling that it fails.
+The sorting process is the assignment.
+It makes students articulate why an objection fails instead of deciding to dismiss it because it’s hard to work with.

 A counterargument is only strong if it lands on the actual claim being made.
 This exercise makes that concrete: defending an argument means specifying scope, evidence, and stakes — not just reasserting it with more confidence.
 Authoritative tone is not the same thing as analytical precision, and students can see that distinction clearly when working with AI-generated objections that sound reasonable but are detached from the actual text.